phunkren/ajames/posts/custom-modal.md

 1.3: Triggering the modal via React context

-Now we have a modal that can be triggered from anywhere in our application, but for the moment can only render static content.
-In order for the modal to render dynamically it will need refactored to handle children.
-React’s one-way data flow means that passing data upwards is considered an anti-pattern, so we’ll also need a viable way of passing the data from a nested component back up to the modal on the root.
+We now have a modal that can be opened from anywhere in our app, but it can only display static content for now.
+If we want it to render dynamic content, we'll need to refactor it to accept children.
+Plus, since React's data flow only goes one way, we'll need to find a good way to pass data from a nested component back up to the modal at the root level.

 Enter the coding powerhouse that is [Jenna Smith](https://twitter.com/jjenzz), an incredibly talented frontend developer and former colleague.
 She proposed [React Portal](https://reactjs.org/docs/portals.html) as a solution, since they are explicitly designed to pass children to a DOM node that exists outside the hierarchy of the parent component.
 Creating a portal requires two arguments: any renderable React element (our dynamic content) and a DOM element to inject the content into (the modal’s container).

+My former colleague, [Jenna Smith](https://twitter.com/jjenzz), a highly skilled front-end developer, suggested using [React Portal](https://reactjs.org/docs/portals.html) as a solution.
+Portal's are designed to pass children to a DOM node outside the hierarchy of the parent component, which is perfect for our needs.
+To use a portal, we'll need to provide two arguments: a React element (for our dynamic content) and a DOM element to inject the content into (the modal's container).
+This should allow us to effectively pass the data from the nested component to the modal at the root level.

 [embed](https://codesandbox.io/embed/7w6mq72l2q?autoresize=1&fontsize=14&hidenavigation=1&theme=dark&view=preview)